 Named for the Roman goddess of love, Venus is a powerful reminder that being in a star’s habitable zone does not guarantee a planet will be suitable for life.
 Often called Earth’s angry twin, the two planets share a similar size, composition, and distance from the Sun, but Venus is smothered by a thick atmosphere made up of about 96.5% carbon dioxide (CO2), a potent greenhouse gas.
 This fuels a runaway greenhouse effect where heat is trapped and re-radiated so efficiently that surface temperatures soar to around 465 °C, making it hotter than Mercury despite orbiting nearly twice as far from the Sun.
 The planet is cloaked in thick, unbroken layers of acidic clouds that block nearly all sunlight from reaching the surface.
 There is no clear day or night, only a dim orange twilight and unrelenting heat.

 Apart from a few trace gases, nitrogen (N2) accounts for the remaining 3.5% of Venus’s atmosphere.
-That may seem small next to the overwhelming carbon dioxide, but because Venus’s atmosphere is about 92 times denser than Earth’s, it actually contains more nitrogen in total, even though Earth’s atmosphere is roughly 78% nitrogen.47
+That may seem small next to the overwhelming carbon dioxide, but because Venus’s atmosphere is about 92 times denser than Earth’s, it actually contains more nitrogen in total, even though Earth’s atmosphere is roughly 78% nitrogen.47: Go to reference 47 at the end of the page

 Rocky planet | No moons